The Web address of this

 essential first step is to work toward

-Reflect - have their been any relationship impasses or cutoffs that have
+Reflect - have any relationship impasses or cutoffs

-affected you, and/or are doing so now?
+affected you?
 Try applying what you've read above to

 better understand what may have caused them, and what you may do about them.
 What do you want to do now?